 b.
-Become an Inclusive Global Company by Leveraging Diverse Human Resources and Knowledge Diversity & Inclusion as a Global Company
+Become a global company by combining diverse talents and knowledge, fostering mutual respect Diversity, Equity & Inclusion as a Global Company

-Based on a corporate culture that embraces diversity, which has always been present in the Company, we aim to become a company that can be active in any country as a truly global company by creating a system that allows each employee to demonstrate his or her abilities and generates synergies.
+Based on a corporate culture that embraces diversity, which has always been present in the Company, we aim to become a company that can be active in any country as a truly global company where talents working globally with diverse perspectives and insights interact with each other, by respecting the values of each employee and creating a system that allows each employee to demonstrate his or her abilities and generates synergies.
 Furthermore, the Company considers the creation of new value by combining and fusing diverse human resources and technologies from inside and outside the Company in our business activities, including technological development, as a form of inclusion, and therefore aim to be an inclusive company in these two senses.